Santy2208/Python_imageScraper_Project_Hero/README.md

 In this document, we’ll take the example of searching for images and downloading them and take it further.

-For example, if we open google.com and search for ‘cars, the search result will be as follows:
+For example, if we open google.com and search for ‘cars, the search result will be as follows:(#Please refer the screensort)